 That is completely okay.
 You can join this trip with one or two of your friends at any point during the year.
 The trip will be organized in coordination with your schedule and availability.
 Please email us at firstname.lastname@example.org for further information.

 The participation fees

 The cost for the Trip to Germany is 700 Euros.
 However, a discounted rate may be given to groups of three or more persons.
-The program fee covers the accommodation, food, and traveling costs within Germany.
+The program fee covers the accommodation, food, and travel costs within Germany.
 Participants are responsible for covering their travel to Germany.

 Fly to Germany